xinyucaoo/photographer_marketplace/README.md

 # Airbnb Clone
-It is a functional design clone of Airbnb website built using reactjs and tailwind CSS to make it look attractive and it look alike airbnb offiical website only.
-It is just a concept of Airbnb website.
+It is a functional design clone of Airbnb website built using reactjs and tailwind CSS to make it look attractive It is just a concept of Airbnb website.
 <br><br>
 It is responsive on every screen devices :)
 <hr>